Parent Information

 All campers of every age are allowed to sleep over on our all camp overnight.
 For many campers this is their first time camping, or being overnight away from parents.
 Only the parents of the child can really decide if their child is ready for an overnight; campers who leave early will be able to return for breakfast the next morning.

-Please keep in mind while packing that campers should be able to carry their own gear!
+Please keep in mind while packing that campers need to be able to carry their own gear!
 Sleeping bags will be taken to their unit by their leaders; but they will need to carry their own bag with their clothes/toiletries/overnight items.
 Let them help pack so they know where everything is, and let them help practice carrying it!

 Even more overnight info is here!